TABLE OF CONTENTS

 - The asset’s useful lifespan in years

-Then, you simply input the variables into the formula.
+Then you put the variables into the formula.

 If you purchase an asset for $3,000 and it has an approximate salvage value of $300 after 3 years, the calculation would look like this: